Camaenidae: Anatomy

 Camaenid shells are often quite large (25–50 mm), but a number of species also have small shells (<5 mm).
 Shells reveal a remarkable diversity in shape and colour, which is partly linked with their lifestyle.
 For instance, arboreal species tend to have large and conical shells, whereas terrestrial species often have rather flat shells.
 The shells of some taxa can be vividly coloured, showing banding or other conspicuous patterns, but others are plain and uniform.

-This family is defined by a missing diverticulum and a missing stimulatory organ.
-It is suggested that the family Camaenidae as currently delimited is a polyphyletic taxon.
+This family is defined by a missing stimulatory organ.
 There are no synapomorphies uniting this diverse family.
-The American group is closely related to the families Helicidae and Helminthoglyptidae, while the Australasian group is a closely related to the Bradybaenidae.
+The Australasian group is a closely related to the Bradybaeninae.

-In order to retain the Camaenidae as a monophyletic clade, the Neotropical Pleurodontidae will need to be removed as an independent family and the Bradybaenidae will need to be included.
-This taxonomic decision is currently pending a formal suggestion and wider acceptance among systematists, however.

 In this family, the number of haploid chromosomes lies between 26 and 30 (according to the values in this table).

-Subfamilies
+Taxonomy

 Division into subfamilies has been suggested, however, given the unresolved relationships on the family level, the subfamilial treatments must be considered hypothetical.
 They do not reflect the results of comprehensive phylogenetic analyses and are not corroborated by current molecular data.